More Science Experiments

 Let the liquid part of the mixture drip through the filter.
 This might take awhile.
 When the liquid is done dripping use a spoon to scrape the milky lumps off the coffee filter and into a bowl.
 Add 1/4 teaspoon baking soda to the lumps and mix.
 Is this substance getting sticky?
 Try it out – can you use it to glue two pieces of paper together?

-When the milk and vinegar (an acid), mix together a chemical reaction takes place.
+What happened?
+When the milk and vinegar (an acid) mix together a chemical reaction takes place.
 A substance called Casein forms.
 Casein is a very long molecule that bends like plastic – that’s why the lumps of milk are pliable and bendy.
-When you add baking soda (a base) to the milk lumps another chemical reaction happens turning the milk lumps into a sticky glue.
+When you add baking soda (a base) to the milk lumps another chemical reaction happens turning the milk lumps sticky, like glue!

 - eHOW: How to Make Glue Out of Milk